dlopuch/apa102-java-rpi/README.md

 # apa102-java-rpi
 Raspi/Odroid SPI driver lib for APA-102's, using [Pi4j](http://pi4j.com/) to do all the hard SPI control stuff.

-Control APA-102 LED strips directly from a Raspi without any additional hardware (no pixelpushers, no fadecandy, etc.)
+Control APA-102 LED strips directly from a Raspi without any additional hardware -- no pixelpushers, no fadecandy, etc.
+(level shifters to bring the 3.3V raspi up to 5V APA102 signalling are recommended, but not necessary for small runs).

+For use with Java-based LED art like Processing or [LX](https://github.com/heronarts/LX).

 To use: